Size-dependent surface energies of Au nanoparticles: Introduction

-Despite similar studies have been performed for other systems, e.g. Ag \cite{Medasani2007-fb, Medasani2009-ir}, we are not aware of a theoretical report concerning specifically gold nanoparticles.
-Moreover, the previous reports did not discuss the effect of nanoparticle shape.
-It is the purpose of this study to shed some light on this dissenting situation by theoretical methods of atomistic modelling.
-To unveil basic principles we consider free nanoparticles with idealised shapes carved out of infinitely large bulk material, and subsequently structurally relaxed.
-This study addresses surface energy of gold nanoparticles, i.e., interfaces between gold nanoparticle with well defined shape, and vacuum.
-We note that this makes our results different from experiments in which a solid--liquid interface is of crucial importance during the forming process, in addition to irregular shapes obtained in experimental reality.
+Despite similar studies have been performed for other systems, e.g. Ag \cite{Medasani2007-fb, Medasani2009-ir}, there is only one report concerning specifically gold nanoparticles with various nanoparticle sizes \cite{Ali2015-mh}.
+In our previous works \cite{Vollath2017-cn, Holec2017-qy}, only a cluster composed of 55 Au atoms was considered, leading to the conclusion that, as a consequence of the small nanoparicle size, the amorphous structure is the most preferable one even at $0\uu{K}$.
+Nevertheless, the previous reports did not discuss the effect of nanoparticle shape in conjunction of their size.
+To unveil such trends we consider a model system of free nanoparticles with idealised shapes carved out of infinitely large bulk crystalline material, and subsequently structurally relaxed.
+This study addresses surface energy of gold crystalline nanoparticles, i.e., interfaces between the gold nanoparticles with well defined shape and vacuum.
+We note that this makes our results somewhat different from experiments, in which a solid nanoparicle--liquid solution interface or liquid-like layer at the nanoparicle surface may be of crucial importance during the forming process.